port-labs/port-docs/docs/faq/faq.md

 ## How can I get started?

-Port is self-service-friendly.
-You can create a Port account and start building your internal developer portal right away.
+You can create a free [Port account](https://app.getport.io) and start building your internal developer portal right away.
 We suggest completing the [onboarding process](/quickstart), which will help you get a basic understanding of Port and an idea of how a good developer portal can help you and your developers.

 You can also schedule an [in-person demo](https://www.getport.io/demo-request) with us, and we’ll be happy to show you a demo and discuss your needs.